 About

-As a licensed professional counselor and trainer, Anna's approach to writing, speaking, and training is religiously neutral.
-She focuses on identifying the adverse impacts connected to specific beliefs, practices, or systems that were disempowering and harmful.
-Her work is guided by core values of empathy, curiosity, and autonomy, focusing on each individual's right to think for themselves and pursue healing on their own terms.
+Anna's writing, training, and counseling center survivors' experiences connected to beliefs, practices, or systems that were disempowering and harmful.
+Her publications are firmly rooted in the growing body of research on religious harm and high-control groups.
+Anna's contributions are guided by core values of empathy, curiosity, and autonomy, and she takes a religiously neutral approach, focusing on each individual's right to think for themselves and pursue healing on their own terms.

 Featured Work